Top 10 Resume Mistakes

 - Resume that contains spelling errors - If you make this mistake you often will not even be phone screened.
 This error is direct path to the circular file.

 - Resume that contains grammatical and tense errors - This is just as bad as spelling errors in the minds of many resume screeners.
 Do not user complex sentences and avoid starting with prepositions.

 - Resume that contains a photo - Do not include anything that shows your age, race, or appearance.
-You could be excluded from an interview for being "too old" or "too young" or other non related factor.
+You could be excluded from an interview for being "too old" or "too young" or other nonrelated factors.

 - Resume that is not 100% accurate - Everything needs to be truthful and accurate.
-Not matter what the factor is there should be no grey areas or out right "lies" in the resume.
+No matter what the factor is, there should be no grey areas or outright "lies" in the resume.
 Those will come back to bite you.

 - Resume that is the same for each job and company - With word processors and email you should at least have a custom cover letter that address the "specific" job or company that you are sending the resume to.